haro-on/twitter_analysis/README.md

 The dataset that will be wrangling, analyzing and visualizing is the Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc. Why?
 Because "they're good dogs Brent."
 WeRateDogs has over 4 million followers and has received international media coverage.

 In this project will gather data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it.
-This is called data wrangling.
-You will document your wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python (and its libraries) and/or SQL.

 WeRateDogs downloaded their Twitter archive and shared it exclusively for use in this project.
 This archive contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017.

-alt text

-Project Details
+Project Details:
-Your tasks in this project are as follows:
+This project are as following:

 Data wrangling, which consists of: